HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 If you want to perform a replacement of the OOB components that are shipped, see [Adding the sample web content libraries in the authoring portlet](../../../manage_content/wcm_delivery/deliver_webcontent_on_dx/getting_started/creating_contentsamples/wcm_delivery_ctsamples_libraries.md).

+## Cleanup orphaned comments data stored in the comment's library.​

+Starting from CF214, a new API is available for soft deleting all the comments data that do not have mapping with actual content

+{{host}}/{{WpsContextRoot}}/mycontenthandler/wcmrest/deleteComments?libraries=Web Content&libraries=Demo Library​

+Leverages existing feature for purging WCM deleted content: https://opensource.hcltechsw.com/digital-experience/CF212/manage_content/wcm_development/wcm_rest/wcm_rest_deleted_content/wcm_rest_crud_purge_deleted/?h=purge